ColOfAbRiX/the-road-to-fp/03_case_classes.md

 When case classes are used to create algebraic data types you should follow the [Algebraic Data Types][9] best practices.

-## Exercises 3
+## Exercises 3.3

+### 3.3.1

-* Create two instances of `Person` with the same values and then compare them with `==`.
+Create two instances of `Person` with the same values and then compare them with `==`.
 Does Scala recognise them as different or equals?
 Why?
 Now _modify_ one of the two instances (using `.copy()`) and try to compare it again with the unmodified one.
 Are they still equals?

+### 3.3.2

-* Use case classes to represent a package that can contain other packages or objects.
+Use case classes to represent a package that can contain other packages or objects.
 To give some more details, one package can either contain one or more objects (you can use a `String` to represent "objects") or one or more package that in turn can contain what we just described.
-This is a recursive structure.
+This is a recursive structure, in particular it's a tree.
+Create some instances to see how it works.

 ## References